Breathing Grave (Self-Portrait) No. 6, 2023, unfixed lumen print, 14 x 7 in.

 Using my magic to find the glitter

 Noah received an M.F.A. in Studio Art from the University of Connecticut and a dual B.A. in English and Art & Art History from Dickinson College.
-Recent exhibition venues include the Griffin Museum of Photography, Hampden Gallery, Distillery Gallery, William Benton Museum of Art, and the Mattatuck Museum of Art & History.
+Exhibition venues include the Griffin Museum of Photography, Hampden Gallery, Distillery Gallery, William Benton Museum of Art, and the Mattatuck Museum of Art & History.
 Noah’s work has been supported by the Virginia Center for the Creative Arts, the Ford/Knauth Fellowship for LGBTQIA+ Artists at the Woodstock Byrdcliffe Guild, and a UConn Zachs Award.

 noahsterlingthompson@gmail.com